 As manufacturers around the world continue to improve existing products while simultaneously introducing new ones, having a well-organized plan remains fundamental to marketplace success.
-New product introduction processes assist in making this a reality by coordinating the work of increasingly globally dispersed teams to optimize real-time workflows and ultimately, deliver new high-quality products to the market.
+New product introduction processes assist in making this a reality by coordinating the work of increasingly globally dispersed teams to optimize real-time workflows and ultimately, deliver new high-quality products to the market that meet customer needs.

 What is new product introduction?

 New product introduction (NPI), also known as new product development (NPD), is how organizations bring innovative products and services to market.
 Many organizations use these acronyms interchangeably.
 However, NPI specifically refers to manufacturing and launching new products.
 NPD, on the other hand, is concerned with concept generation, the design process, and commercialization of these products.
 As such, there is significant overlap between the two as the process evolves from concept to development to launch.
 These carefully managed processes draw from the entire organization’s resources to ensure new products launch on budget and on schedule.

 Benefits of new product introduction and new product development processes include:

 - Reduced development costs

 - Lower risk of design flaws

 As you can see, robust NPI plans have a significant impact on the bottom line, reducing upfront investments of capital and time while increasing profits and product lifecycles.
 However, successfully launching a new product can come with a number of unforeseen challenges, even if your organization has thorough knowledge of the market and a well prepared plan.
 The implementation of new product introduction processes ideally start before products have moved out of the stage with your design team.
 This not only indicates the end of the development process, but the beginning of the sales process as well.

 New Product Introduction Process